The Complete Guide to Computer Science in Malaysia

 - A-Level: Minimum of 2Es

-- Foundation in Science or IT: CGPA of 2.0 or average of 60%, depending on university
+- Foundation in Science or IT/Computing: Minimum CGPA of 2.00

-A Computer Science degree will give you fundamental knowledge of programming tools, mathematical concepts and software development technology.
+A Computer Science Degree will give you the fundamental knowledge of programming tools, mathematical concepts and software development technology.

-In general, here are some of the core topics that you may learn in a Computer Science / Information Technology degree, typically taught in the first and second year of your degree.
+Here are some of the core topics that you may learn in a computer science course:

 - Algorithms and Data Structures